danwallach/github-classroom-utils/README.md

 The timezone used to render the chart is set from the `default_timezone` setting in `github_config.py`.

+### github_invite_to_org
+This will read a specified JSON file (`--file` parameter) to a GitHub organization (either the default in `github_config.py` or through the `--org` parameter) and invite the users specified in the file to the specified organization under the role associated with the user in the file.

+The JSON file should define a dictionary (mapping) of `{role: [username,...]}` where `role` is designated role of the usernames in the associated list.   `role` is restricted to `member` or `admin` (owner).
+Multiple roles can be specified in the dictionary but do not specify the same username for multiple roles as which role they will actually be assigned is ill-defined.

+The role to which each username is being invited will be printed as well as the response from GitHub showing the status of that request.

+The resultant printout is in the format of a series of JSON dictionaries.

+### github_org_teams
+This will print out information about the teams in a GitHub organization (either the default in `github_config.py` or through the `--org` parameter).

+Note: The team name "slug" is included in the printout.

+The resultant printout is in a JSON dictionary format.

+### github_team_members
+This will print out the members of a specified team (`--team` parameter) a GitHub organization (either the default in `github_config.py` or through the `--org` parameter).

+Note: The team name must be the team name `slug`.
+This is the part of the GitHub URL that specifies team when browsing to the team on the web.
+Typically, the slug is the team name with spaces replaced with dashes and no capital letters.

+The resultant printout is in a JSON dictionary format.

+### github_invite_to_team
+This will read a specified JSON file (`--file` parameter) to a specified team (`--team` parameter) a GitHub organization (either the default in `github_config.py` or through the `--org` parameter) and invite the users specified in the file to the specified organization under the role associated with the user in the file.

+Note: The team name must be the team name `slug`.
+This is the part of the GitHub URL that specifies team when browsing to the team on the web.
+Typically, the slug is the team name with spaces replaced with dashes and no capital letters.

+The JSON file should define a dictionary (mapping) of `{team: [username,...]}` where `team` is team to invite the associate list of usernames.
+Multiple teams can be specified in the dictionary and any username can be invited to multiple teams.

+The team to which each username is being invited will be printed as well as the response from GitHub showing the status of that request.

+The resultant printout is in the format of a series of JSON dictionaries.

 ## See also

 - I did a talk at SIGCSE 2019 about an earlier version of these tools.